 EPA and Federal Partners

-- EPA's Pesticides website addresses topics from across EPA, such as health and safety, environmental effects, ways to control pests, regulations, compliance and enforcement, and more.
+- Pesticides addresses topics from across EPA, such as health and safety, environmental effects, ways to control pests, regulations, compliance and enforcement, and more.
 The website includes state and regional contacts as well as activities for kids.

 - EPA's Model K-12 School Environmental Health Program provides guidance for schools and school districts that are beginning to develop, or are strengthening, a school environmental health program, including the key steps for implementing a program and practical actions that schools can take to address a wide range of environmental issues associated with building design, construction and maintenance.

-- Integrated Pest Management (IPM) in Schools: Protecting Children in Schools from Pests and Pesticides is a presentation by EPA that provides a comprehensive overview of the steps to develop and implement IPM in schools.
+- Integrated Pest Management (IPM) in Schools: Protecting Children in Schools from Pests and Pesticides by EPA that provides a comprehensive overview of the steps to develop and implement IPM in schools.
 The presentation addresses how to conduct inspections, identify and monitor pest issues, and perform regular sanitation and maintenance.

-- Reducing Pesticide Exposure at Schools by the National Institute for Occupational Safety and Health explains how exposures and potential health risks to children and school staff can be reduced by avoiding routine pesticide applications through an IPM program.
+- Reducing Pesticide Exposure at Schools by the National Institute for Occupational Safety and Health (NIOSH) explains how exposures and potential health risks to children and school staff can be reduced by avoiding routine pesticide applications through an IPM program.

 The following links exit the site Exit

-- IPM Standards for Schools on the IPM Institute of North America website offers guidance on administrative planning and policy as well as landscape and pest-specific information.
+- IPM Standards for Schools by the IPM Institute of North America offers guidance on administrative planning and policy as well as landscape and pest-specific information.
 The home page for the website contains a description of the Institute's certification program; a list of upcoming IPM events; and an extensive page of IPM links.